Here’s another PR nightmare…

 As a result, Elewski stopped making his mortgage payments, and before long, faced foreclosure.

-Eventually a judge ordered mediation between him and Wells Fargo, and after mountains of paperwork and thousands in attorney fews, the bank offered him a modification.
+Eventually a judge ordered mediation between him and Wells Fargo, and after mountains of paperwork and thousands in attorney fees, the bank offered him a modification.

 Unfortunately, the loan mod resulted in just $2 off his regular mortgage payment, meaning foreclosure is likely imminent.